dlr-eoc/pgh3/README.md

 ## Installation

 __Compile H3 as a shared library__.
-The source is available on [github](https://github.com/uber/h3), there are also detailed instructions for building H3 available in that repository, but to make H3 work with this extension there are are two addtiional build flags required:
+The source is available on [github](https://github.com/uber/h3), there are als o detailed instructions for building H3 available in that repository, but to make H3 work with this extension there are additional build flags required.
+There are essentialy two ways to compile H3 which allow building the pgh3 extension later.

+Compile H3 as a static library.
+This allows statically linking H3 to the pgh3 extension.

+    cmake -DCMAKE_C_FLAGS=-fPIC .
+    make
+    sudo make install

+Or compile H3 as a shared library.
+This creates a dynamically loaded library which may also be used by other programs.
+When you update the H3 library, all programms using it will automatically use the new version (PostgreSQL needs to be restarted for that).

-    cmake -DBUILD_SHARED_LIBS=1 -DCMAKE_INSTALL_PREFIX:PATH=/usr
+    cmake -DBUILD_SHARED_LIBS=1 -DCMAKE_INSTALL_PREFIX:PATH=/usr .
     make
     sudo make install